aarhus/cloudflare-docs/content/pages/platform/functions/module-support.md

 ECMAScript modules (or in short ES Modules) is the official, [standardized](https://tc39.es/ecma262/#sec-modules) module system for JavaScript.
 It is the recommended mechanism for writing modular and reusable JavaScript code.

-[ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are defined by the use of `import` and `export` statements:
+[ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are defined by the use of `import` and `export` statements.
+Below is an example of a script written in ES Modules format:

 ```js
 ---